- Iceland Removes All Domestic and Border Restrictions

 - Can I book after I arrive?

 - Am I safe to make a booking with Guide to Iceland?

 Iceland is one of the world's top travel destinations for travelers.
 On this page, you can find up-to-date information regarding COVID-19 in Iceland and what impact it may have on your travel plans when visiting Iceland.

 Below you can read about the latest COVID-19 numbers in Iceland, the current Icelandic border policy, how to safely travel in Iceland during COVID-19, the vaccination progress in Iceland, and the COVID-friendly policies at Guide to Iceland, among others.

 ICELAND IS OPEN!
-After two years of COVID-19-related safety measures, the Icelandic Ministry of Health has declared an end to all domestic and border restrictions.
-The removal of restrictions went into effect at midnight on February 25th, which means there has never been a better time to have the adventure of a lifetime on our spectacular island.
+After two years of COVID-19-related safety measures, the Icelandic Ministry of Health removed all restrictions on February 25th, 2022.

 Travelers to Iceland may now cross the border through the same process in place before the pandemic.
 You’ll no longer need to present test results or stay in quarantine after your flight.
 Once you’ve reached your final destination, you’ll be free to experience the incredible culture and attractions of Iceland without restrictions.

 What is the border policy in Iceland right now?